BlueRosy/react/styling-different-components/README.md

 Conclusion:
-External: 将所有的styles放在一个folders src中，然后import 他们，但是这样做可能造成styling naming conflicts and 覆盖
+External: put all styles in one folders src, then import this style.css in the index.html file，However, it might cause styling naming conflicts and overriding problems
-Module: 创建一个folder for component，然后放入具体的.jsx .module.css file, 最后可以import这个module，然后module.class 引用，好处是可以防止global naming overlap / confliction, 坏处是想要使用global styling就比较难了
+Module: create a folder for a component，and its unique .module.css stylesheet , finally import this stylesheet in the component.jsx file. good point: prevent global naming overlap / confliction, bad point: it is hard to apply the global styling
-Internal：直接在.jsx function内部定义styles variable并且应用变量在具体的components上，同样可以防止global naming conflict但是只适用于微型styling sheet，若是有大量的css styling 的话不适合，造成代码的混乱，难以阅读
+Internal：directly define styles variable inside the component.jsx.
+This method can prevent global naming conflict but only suitable for small styling sheet，if there are lots of css styling . then it is unsuitable to use this method !!!